universalbit-dev/HArmadillium/HArmadillium.md

 ## PCS: Pacemaker Configuration System

 PCS simplifies the management of Pacemaker-based clusters, allowing users to easily view, modify, and create clusters.
-It also includes `pcsd`, which acts as both a graphical user interface (GUI) and a remote server for managing PCS.
+It also includes `pcsd`, which acts as both a graphical user interface (GUI) and [...]

 ### Start the PCS Service
 ```bash